 doesn’t work.
 It becomes necessary for a priest to be present,

-which makes the Catholic Church beholden to the priesthood for its spiritual well-being.
+which makes the Catholic parishioners beholden to the Church for its spiritual well-being.
 In

 contrast, the Bible teaches that we are obligated only to Christ for our